pythonclimber/file-ripper-py/README.md

 - has_header - bool - optional - whether the file has a header row to skip or not
 - delimiter - str - required for DELIMITED files - character or string of characters that delimit fields
 - record_element_name - str - required for xml files - name of the xml node that represents a full record
+- file_mask - str - required for finding files - a glob pattern to be used in matching file names for look up
+- input_directory - str - required for finding files - the absolute path where the files reside
+- completed_directory - str - optional - the absolute path to move files to once they are ripped

 ```python